SalK91/convex_optimization/docs/informationtheory/7a_vi_intro.md

-## Chapter — Optimization-Based Inference: MAP, EM, and the Path to Variational Inference

 Monte Carlo methods provide a sampling-based approach to approximate expectations and posterior distributions.
 Although sampling is flexible and asymptotically exact, it can be computationally expensive, difficult to tune, or slow to converge in high dimensions.
 For many models, especially those involving latent variables or large datasets, it is more practical to replace sampling with optimization.

 This chapter introduces three optimization-based inference strategies: